abdrahmansoltan/Learning-Notes/Vue/3-Composition-API.md

   bar: 2,
 });

-const fooRef = toRef(state, "foo"); // creating connection to  the "foo" property in the "state" object
+const fooRef = toRef(state, 'foo'); // creating connection to  the "foo" property in the "state" object

 // mutating the ref updates the original fooRef.value++;